 Four Ways to Improve Financial Capacity in Health Care

-An interview with Marlon Borbon, sensei at Virginia Mason Institute
+An interview with Marlon Borbon, partner at Virginia Mason Institute

 In your work with clients, what do you see as the key to improving financial capacity?

 MB: I’ve done a lot of work with cross-functional teams in North America and Europe.
 Traditionally, when business leaders aim to improve their organizations’ financial health, they look at revenue and cost.
 When they look at cost, they tend to find the highest cost drivers and start there.
 Unfortunately, salary and wages naturally fall in that bucket and thereby become a target of reduction initiatives, at times leading to decisions with adverse implications.
 What many don’t recognize is that the waste built in the current system is causing the unnecessary financial burden.

 Prior to joining Virginia Mason, I mainly viewed the ROI of improvement initiatives in terms of hard savings or revenue.
 I would ask, “What can this initiative help us achieve in savings or revenue?” and “How can this improvement work help the company’s bottom line?”

 The way we approach this thinking at Virginia Mason widened my perspective.
 More than ever, I’m consistently realizing the value of our lean management method and in focusing more on eliminating waste instead of just plain cost reduction.
 If you reduce waste in your system, you’ll ultimately reduce cost.
 I now ask, “What are the wastes in the system?” and “How can the elimination of these wastes help in improving customer experience?”

 What are the most valuable ways you have seen the utilization of a lean management method improve financial capacity in health care?

 MB: In my experience with clients, deploying a lean management method has had the biggest impact in four areas: 1. reducing lead time, 2. eliminating quality defects, 3. enhancing inventory management and — most importantly — 4. improving staff morale.